Tower Crane Rescue Course (Gotcha CRD Rescue Kit)

 AFTERNOON SESSION – Gotcha CRD Kit Rescue

-- Make operatives fully conversant in the operation of the Gotcha CRD Rescue Kit and it’s various modes of use.
+This course is designed to make operatives fully conversant in the operation of the Gotcha CRD Rescue Kit and its various modes of use.

 - Enable operatives to use the rescue kit to rescue an unconscious casualty, or evacuate themselves from a tower crane or similar structure.